 Ski Opplevelser offers group and private lessons in cross-country skiing.

-Sirdal is very good for cross-country enthusiasts, with 200 kilometres of groomed and marked winter trails.
+Sirdal is very good for cross-country enthusiasts, with 124 miles of groomed and marked winter trails.

 Sirdal has four main areas where you can cross-country ski in groomed and marked trails:

 - Ådneram - Suleskar

 Live reports showing which trail have been groomed and when, can be obtained at sirdal.no.

 - Feed ski arena is located only two miles from Tonstad, and is a modern competition arena for cross-country and biathlon.
 In summer,one mile is paved for roller skiing.

 - At Tjørhom you will find one mile of floodlit tracks open from 5 pm on weekdays, and 10 am on weekends and during school holidays.